 Certain matters discussed in this report, excluding historical information, as well as some statements by Energy Transfer Equity, L.P. ("ETE," "Energy Transfer Equity," the "Partnership" or "ETE") in periodic press releases and some oral statements of the Partnership's officials during presentations about the Partnership, include forward-looking statements.
 These forward-looking statements are identified as any statement that does not relate strictly to historical or current facts.
 Statements using words such as "anticipate," "project," "expect," "plan," "goal," "forecast," "estimate," "intend," "continue," "could," "believe," "may," "will" or similar expressions help identify forward-looking statements.
 Although the Partnership and its General Partner believe such forward-looking statements are based on reasonable assumptions and current expectations and projections about future events, no assurance can be given that such assumptions, expectations or projections will prove to be correct.
 Forward-looking statements are subject to a variety of risks, uncertainties and assumptions.
 If one or more of these risks or uncertainties materialize, or if underlying assumptions prove incorrect, the Partnership's actual results may vary materially from those anticipated, estimated, projected, forecasted, expressed or expected in forward-looking statements since many of the factors that determine these results are subject to uncertainties and risks that are difficult to predict and beyond management's control.
-For additional discussion of risks, uncertainties and assumptions, see "Item 1.A Risk Factors" included in this annual report.
+For additional discussion of risks, uncertainties and assumptions since many of the factors that determine these results are subject to uncertainties and risks that are difficult to predict and beyond management's control.
+For additional discussion of risks, uncertainties and assumptions, included in this annual report.